AMA Black Belt ECG CME Package

 - Second discussion of where the heart blocks are located and the vagus nerve.
 Heart blocks are defined by the PR interval.
 3 ways to deliver energy to a patient with a heart block.
 Heart blocks on ECG.

-DVD 5 – Red Belt
+Video 5 – Red Belt

 - When should you order a 12 lead ECG?
 Who is your PAPPA mnemonic.
 Discussion of HORID mnemonic.
 Approach to 12 lead ECG.
 How to confirm sinus rhythm.
 Discussion of John’s “Two-fer Rule”.
 Describe the contiguous leads.
 Visual presentation of the cardiac blood flow hand mnemonic.